How have you been coping with covid challenges and restrictions?

 ~ I work out-of-network and accept most forms of payment.

-~ I am using a sliding scale for all clients during Covid-19.
+~ I am offering a sliding scale for new clients as the pandemic marathon continues.

 ~ Michael Pierce, MS, MA, LMFT #118044